vikramadhiman/vikramadhiman1.github.io/_posts/2020-08-04-motivation-myth-achievers-set-themselves-success.md

 I highly recommend this book to gain a deeper understanding of how motivation cycle really works.
 I do think the lessons would stay with me.

+Here is another blog post that I really liked as a <a href="https://medium.com/@sarahcy/motivation-is-overrated-the-motivation-myth-by-jeff-haden-98df2623dcdd">book summary for the motivation myth</a>.